Firedrake/mpd-tools/README.md

 subscription (a client has subscribed to/unsubscribed from a channel)

+If no valid type of wait event is found, mp will exit.

 The advanced commands are:

 - search - look for a song with title matching the remaining